-He finished his afternoon deliveries, betraying no sign that anything out of the ordinary had occurred save for the blood on his uniform and the cut on his lip.
+AKRON, Ohio – The mailman finished his afternoon deliveries in an unassuming way, betraying no sign that anything out of the ordinary had occurred save for the blood on his uniform and the cut on his lip.
 Back at the post office, he was greeted with cries of disbelief: "Did you hear?
 Keith saved another life today."

-McVey now can't walk down the street without being honked at by passing cars filled with admirers -- or, apparently, without saving a life.
+Such is a day in the life of Keith McVey, the postal worker with the bronzed skin and the alert blue eyes who can't walk down the street without being honked at by passing cars filled with his admirers — or, apparently, without saving a life.

-"He's a rock star in our eyes," says Tina Starosto, a receptionist at King Apartments, where a sign declaring "Keith Our Hero" is on the office wall.
+"He's a rock star in our eyes," says Tina Starosto, a receptionist at King Apartments, where a sign declaring "Keith Our Hero" is prominently tacked to the office wall.

-McVey is embarrassed about displaying the many awards and newspaper clippings that showcase his acts of derring-do.
-It all usually starts with a cry for help.
+McVey was embarrassed about displaying the many awards and newspaper clippings that showcase his acts of derring-do for fear of, as he put it, "tooting my own horn."

 Last week, it came from the back of a pickup.
 A panicked man was trying to revive his unconscious friend.